-Federal Share: The portion of total project costs that are paid by federal funds, 45 CFR §75.2.
+Federal Share: The portion of total project costs that are paid by federal funds, 45 CFR § 75.2.
 Financial assistance is provided by ANA in the amount of 80 percent of the approved costs of the project.
+The Commissioner of ANA may approve assistance in excess of such percentage if such action is in furtherance of the purposes of NAPA, 42 U.S.C. § 2991 et seq.
+See Section III.2.
+Cost Sharing or Matching for additional information on approvals of federal share in excess of 80 percent.

 Governing Body: A body that meets one of the following criterion: (1) consisting of duly elected or designated representatives, (2) appointed by duly elected officials, or (3) selected in accordance with traditional tribal means.
 The body must have authority to enter into contracts, agreements, and grants on behalf of the organization or individuals who elected, designated, appointed, or selected them.
-It should not be the sub-entity of a larger organization.